By Bryce GruberUpdated May 02, 2023

 Your kids will love: Movies Under the Stars on the giant poolside screen, and The Voice of the Ocean singing competition and Discovery at Sea activities (in conjunction with the Discovery Channel).

 You'll love: The Chocolate Journeys desserts and the casual piano-bar camaraderie of Crooners.

-Family-friendly excursions: Copenhagen’s Tivoli Gardens (a Victorian-era amusement park) and Stockholm’s Vasa Museum (home to the world’s only preserved 17th-century wooden ship) are easy to navigate on your own, so allocate shore excursion dollars for St. Petersburg so you don’t have to secure Russian visas yourself.
+Family-friendly excursions: Copenhagen’s Tivoli Gardens (a Victorian-era amusement park and one of the most popular attractions off Princess Cruises) and Stockholm’s Vasa Museum (home to the world’s only preserved 17th-century wooden ship) are easy to navigate on your own, so allocate shore excursion dollars for St. Petersburg so you don’t have to secure Russian visas yourself.